September 2022 - Update on tables and chairs licences

 Do I require a licence for placing tables or chairs outside my premises?

-If you wish to place tables or chairs on the pavement and it is part of the public highway, planning permission and a highway licence will need to be obtained.
+If you wish to place tables or chairs on the pavement and it is part of the public highway, you will need a licence.

-This is to ensure that adequate space is available for the safe and free movement of all highway users and that consideration is given to possible noise disturbance for local residents and nearby shops and offices.
+This is to ensure that adequate space is available for the safe and free movement of all highway users, taking into account social distancing, and that consideration is given to possible noise disturbance for local residents and nearby shops and offices.

 What are the terms and conditions?

-Before you apply, please read the guidance for permission to run a pavement café page .
+Please read the guidance for permission to run a pavement café page.

 How long is the licence valid for?